The Practical Side of Engineering

 Example 2: Contrast the above display stand with the needs of a race obstacle like this one in the image.
 When there are 8 people clamoring to get up and over this obstacle, what are the implications of failure?

 Example 3: Finally, another example of thinking through various practicalities to accomplish a task.
-It’s not all about engineering, because it’s the mix of practicality with constraints in engineering the elegant solution.
+It is not all about engineering, because often the mix of practicality with constraints in engineering will yield the elegant solution.

 What we know and how well we can predict loading makes a big difference.
 Choosing the most important aspects of each design must drive the decisions in practical engineering.